-There’s no denying it has been an unusual year, even for the taxman.
-When the coronavirus pandemic struck back in the spring, HMRC suspended most tax investigations.
+There’s no denying it has been an unusual time of late, even for the taxman.
+When the coronavirus pandemic struck back in spring 2020, HMRC suspended most tax investigations.
 Instead, many investigations staff were deployed to help taxpayers with emergency support schemes like CJRS (the furlough scheme) and SEISS (for the self-employed).
 However, this is all beginning to change – new figures show that HMRC penalties are on the rise again.

-It’s also very likely that that figure has increased significantly since September.
-To take one example, in November HMRC began compliance checks into the summer’s Eat Out to Help Out scheme.
-Checks include making sure businesses didn’t overclaim, that claims were consistent and that manual claims don’t flag up compliance risks.
+It’s also very likely that that figure has increased significantly since then.
+To take one example, in November 2020 HMRC began compliance checks into the Eat Out to Help Out scheme.
+Checks included making sure businesses hadn’t overclaimed, that claims were consistent and that manual claims don’t flag up compliance risks.
 Indeed, people suspected of fraud linked to the Eat Out to Help Out scheme have already been arrested.

 HMRC penalties for furlough claims

 Another area where we can expect to see increased HMRC penalties is that of SEISS claims.
-HMRC calculates the value of these claims for you, so problems won’t be centred on over-claiming.
+HMRC calculated the value of these claims for you, so problems won’t be centred on over-claiming.
 Instead, investigations will focus on whether self-employed people were eligible to make claims in the first place.
 It’s very important that you familiarise yourself with the SEISS eligibility criteria.
-Eligibility for the third grant is more restricted than for the first two grants.
-This could mean that people inadvertently claim when they are not entitled to.
+Eligibility for the third grant was more restricted than for the first two grants.
+This could mean that people inadvertently claimed when they were not entitled to.
 You can find detailed information on eligibility in this post.
 However, the most important thing to know is as follows:

-You must reasonably believe that you will suffer a significant reduction in trading profits due to reduced business activity, capacity or demand or inability to trade due to coronavirus during the period 1 November to 29 January 2021.
+You must reasonably have believed that you suffered a significant reduction in trading profits due to reduced business activity, capacity or demand or inability to trade due to coronavirus during the period 1 November 2020 to 29 January 2021.

-Importantly, you also need to keep evidence that you are entitled to make a claim.
-So if your profits have not been affected by coronavirus at this stage, do not claim SEISS.
-If you find that they have been negatively affected during January, then you may become eligible and could claim then.
+Importantly, you also need to have kept evidence that you were entitled to make a claim.
+So if your profits were not affected by coronavirus at that stage, you should not have claimed SEISS.

 Don’t forget HMRC penalties for Self Assessment